cs9kc/AMF-Document-Update/amf/doc/AMF_Video_Encode_API.md

 The component does not provide a mechanism to handle audio compression, or stream multiplexing.

-The component provides four different sets of pre-defined usages, which provide a convenient way for developers to configure the encoder to match the intended application use case.
+The component provides six different sets of pre-defined usages, which provide a convenient way for developers to configure the encoder to match the intended application use case.
 Advanced developers can also adjust encoding parameters to tailor the behavior to their specific application requirements.

 ### 1.2 Pre-defined Encoder Usages